plomek/Axon-Robot/README.md

 - Fork the repository.
 - Create a new branch for your changes.
 - Submit a pull request and describe your modifications in detail.
+- For the 3D model, you can either make a remix on Printables or send me the model and I will update it there.

 Robot wiring: